 So, I feel super grateful to work with brands and people who share my values, because it is something so important to me!

 Disclaimer: All photos provided courtesy of Victoria Vergara.
+Potential minor edits for transcript's length, flow, grammatical/formatting.

 NEXT: If you enjoyed this article, please read our interview with Olympic Speed Skater Saskia Alusalu